bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-6-input-files.rst

        // Declare an array of your class type

        // Write a method to read in the data (it may throw an exception).
-       // Loop through each row to split it into attributes.
+       // Use a while loop to split each row into attributes.
        //     Create a new  object from the attributes.
        //     and save it into the array.

        // Write a method that does something with the data
+       // with a for loop, for example
-       // for example find the object with a min or max attribute value
+       // find the object with a min or max attribute value
        // or print out all the objects of a certain attribute value.

        public static void main(String[] args) throws IOException